M Idioms

 - more trouble or other misfortune than one can endure

-The constant barking of the dog is more than I can bear so I will go out for a walk to get away.
+The constant barking of the dog is more than I can bear and I cannot sleep.

 more than (someone) bargained for

-- more than one thought one would get
+- more than someone thought that he or she would get

 The problems caused by the dishonest employee were more than the company bargained for.